The Do’s & Don’ts of Storing Credit Card Information Safely

-Some startups like 37 Signals switched from using third party payment processors to custom in-house systems.
+Some startups like 37 Signals switched from using third-party payment processors to custom in-house systems.
 However, other companies have tried using in-house systems with disastrous consequences.
 Many times, headlines detail companies crippled by a breach of data security.
 Whether it is a large-scale attack or simply a case of an employee abusing access to sensitive cardholder information, the results can be devastating.

 Cardholder data stored in a company’s database is exposed to a number of internal and external risks.
 Companies that fail to safeguard cardholder data not only lose their customers’ confidence, but can also be slapped with heavy fines for being non-PCI compliant and face other legal problems.

-Risk of Storing Credit Card Data in Databases
+5 Risks of Storing Credit Card Data in Databases

 Hackers and malicious insiders target databases for one simple reason; it is where customer records and other confidential business data are stored.
 When malicious third parties access cardholder data, they can quickly extract value, impact business operations or cause massive damages.

-The vulnerability of databases is based on its technology.
+The vulnerability of databases is ultimately based on its technology.
 Below are some reasons why you should not use your database as a credit card vault.